xFrah/ACSAI-obsidian/Machine Learning/Gradient.md

 Takes a vector and outputs a scalar.
+It generally computes our loss.

 STUDY FUCKING PARTIAL DERIVATIVE